 She lives in Chickamauga with her husband, daughter, and son.
 They have a Dachshund named Rose (who loves to visit the clinic whenever possible), a Shih Tzu named Jake, and a flock of chickens.
 Colby enjoys yoga, gardening, being outdoors, and working on projects around the house.

-Ross joined the Ringgold Animal Hospital in 2016 as a veterinary technician.
+Ross joined the Ringgold Animal Hospital in 2016 as a veterinary assistant.
 He had previously worked in animal hospitals as well as animal control.
 He is currently attending Penn Foster College in pursuit of an Associate in Applied Science in order to become a Licensed Veterinary Technician (LVT).

 Simon showed up in the parking lot as a kitten in 2004.
 Before sending him to the shelter, Dr. Clarke decided to test him for Feline Leukemia and FIV and vaccinate him so that he would have the best chance possible at getting adopted.
 The little orange kitten purred and kneaded his paws during the blood draw, successfully tugging at Dr. Clarke's heart and securing him the position of "designated blood donor" cat at the clinic (he has yet to donate any blood!).

 Simon's favorite past time is sleeping on the printer, followed closely by begging for treats.
 He was diagnosed with hyperthyroidism (an over-active thyroid) in late 2017.
 He successfully underwent I-131 radioactive iodine treatment just before Christmas that year, which put his hyperthyroidism into remission.